pypppe/unscrub/README.md

 - Collect personal data
 - Monitor your gameplay or usage

-You can enjoy the game safely, without worrying about ads, tracking, or data collection.
+You could enjoy the game safely, without worrying about ads, tracking, or data collection.

 ---

 ## 💌 Feedback & Updates

-I release updates often to improve the experience!
+I did release updates often to improve the experience!
-If you have feedback, ideas, or bug reports, please reach out:
+If you have did have feedback, ideas, or bug reports, please reach out:

 📧 **Email:** [py@astrarune.com](mailto:py@astrarune.com)

-You can email via **Outlook**, **Gmail**, or **Yahoo!
+You could have emailed via **Outlook**, **Gmail**, or **Yahoo!
 Mail** — whatever works best for you.

-Thank you for playing and supporting Unscrub! 💚
+Thank you for playing and supporting Unscrub while it lasted! 💚